dbt-msft/dbt-msft-docs/docs/guides/vscode_setup.md

 ### Goal

 The goal of this section is to ensure that the right version of Python and dbt are always available right away when you open your dbt project in VSCode.
-Sounds simple, but below is a one-time setup guide on how to make it work
+Sounds simple, but below is a one-time setup guide on how to make it work.
+More context is that some folks have bundled this set up process into [bash scripts](https://discourse.getdbt.com/t/setting-up-your-local-dbt-run-environments/2353) and [Docker containers](https://discourse.getdbt.com/t/a-containerized-dbt-environment-for-your-team/2340).

+Some folks deem this problem so difficult as to justify having users use Docker containers, but I have yet to be convinced of that yet.

 ### Walkthrough